8 Best Softball Tryout Drills

 As a softball coach, one of the most daunting tasks is conducting tryouts.

-The tryout process entails carefully assessing the abilities of your players in different positions, identifying those who show exemplary character and determination, and ultimately, selecting players who are a well-rounded fit for the team.
+The softball tryout process entails carefully assessing the abilities of your players, identifying those who show exemplary character, and ultimately selecting players who are a well-rounded fit for the team.

-8 Softball Tryout Drills For Evaluating Your Players
+Top 8 Softball Tryout Drills

-1. Round the Bases
+1. Softball Running Drill: Round the Bases

 Aim